Gallup East median real estate price is $85,103, which is less expensive than 88.6% of New Mexico neighborhoods and 92.0% of all U.S. neighborhoods.

 The Gallup East neighborhood has a greater proportion of government workers living in it than 99.7% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

-American households most often have a car, and regularly they have two or three.
-But households in the Gallup East neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Gallup East neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.1% of the households here have four, five, or more cars.
 That is more cars per household than in 97.9% of the neighborhoods in the nation.

 Of particular note, 4.3% of the people in the Gallup East neighborhood currently reside in a correction facility, held due to punishment for a crime.